reitzig/ltx2any/README.md

    a single log file.
  * Does not require user intervention or annotations to do either of the above.
- * Work-intensive extensions (e.g. TikZ externalization) work in parallel to speedup compilation on multi-core machines.
+ * Work-intensive extensions (e.g. TikZ externalization) work in parallel to speed up compilation on multi-core machines.
  * Can run as daemon, listening for file changes which prompt recompilation.
  * Aggregates error messages and warnings from all tools into a nicely formatted log (Markdown or [PDF](https://f.cloud.github.com/assets/1488534/937836/3e58c1e4-00ec-11e3-961c-9166c9c8d3c2.png))